-Mark's first novel Winston and Me, featuring the legendary Winston Churchill circa World War One, was the first unsolicited fiction submission to be taken on by Valley Press, and was published in 2012.
-A sequel, The Finest Years and Me, featuring the same characters reunited in World War Two, followed in November 2015.
+Mark's first novel Winston and Me, originally published in 2012, was the first unsolicited fiction submission to be taken on by Valley Press.
+A second edition, revised to include newly-discovered historical detail, is forthcoming in November 2018.
+A sequel, The Finest Years and Me, featuring the same characters reunited in World War Two, was published in November 2015.

 ‘Well, my boy.
 The time has come.’
 ‘What do you mean?’
 ‘For the laddie from Gorgie Road to meet a President.’

 It is 1942, and the war is not going well for Britain.
 Winston Churchill faces enemies across the world, inside his own parliament, and within his very body and soul.
 His former ‘batman’ Jamie Melville, having left London in 1919 to build a life of his own, has been struck with a bitter tragedy.

 It takes an unexpected proposal from the Minister of Information to return Jamie to London, to stand beside his old colonel at his time of greatest need.
 From the murky underground corridors of Whitehall to Washington D.C. and the Oval Office itself, Jamie is at the centre of high-end decision making, intrigue, treachery and betrayal.
 Amidst it all, he encounters the beguiling Meredith Macaulay, who has Jamie ultimately questioning his own values.